Investment for Environmental Protection and Safety

 - *Calculation method for use of sold products:

-- *Calculation method for end-of-life treatment of sold products:
+- *Calculation method for disposal of sold products:

 Treatment and disposal of industrial waste by company